Have you ever given your order at a fast food drive-through, only to be asked, "Would you like fries with that?"

 Sleazy sales reps will try to upsell everyone and anyone -- regardless of whether or not the customer actually needs the additional service -- but when you focus primarily on your customer's experience and goals, upselling benefits both you and your customer tremendously.

-Check out eight strategies for identifying upselling opportunities that are mutually beneficial below to help get you started -- before you pass a customer over to a sales rep.
+Check out these nine strategies for identifying upselling opportunities that are mutually beneficial below to help get you started -- before you pass a customer over to a sales rep.

 1. Take the time to understand what success means to them.